LoganNegley/Harry-Potter-React/README.md

 # Harry-Potter-React
-Harry Potter react practice project
+Harry Potter application using React and Harry Potter API